TheThinkingHome/device_sentinel/README.md

 * A door sensor dies while the door is closed.
 Your security automations happily believe that door is secure, indefinitely.
 * The batteries in your smart lock have been draining for a month.
 Nothing warns you until you are standing outside, locked out.

-The early warning signs are usually there—in battery levels and radio signal data—but they are ignored because a battery reading of 20% means "two weeks left" on one device and "dead this afternoon" on another.
+The early warning signs are usually there, in battery levels and radio signal data, but they are ignored because a battery reading of 20% means "two weeks left" on one device and "dead this afternoon" on another.

 ## The Solution